JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 ## Installation

-Before installation, consider starring the project on GitHub which helps others to find the project as well. **Click the image to visit the repository and Star the project.**
+Before installation, consider starring the project on GitHub which helps others find the project as well. **Click the image to visit the repository and Star the project.**

 <a href="https://github.com/JerBouma/FinanceToolkit" target="_blank"><img width="1415" alt="image" src="https://github.com/JerBouma/FinanceToolkit/assets/46355364/014109fe-0c68-47d4-99bd-217c69dcea8d">